vi-rf/salt-vagrant/README.md

 ## Usage
   ### Vagrantfile Updates
 The classes are useable as-is, but vagrant needs to be made aware of them.
 You'll need to update your Vagrantfile to use them.
 1. The libraries need to be loaded into the Vagrant interpreter.
-This is accomplished by the lines
+Note that a sample Vagrantfile is included in the top level of this distribution, and some additional topologies can be found in the examples/topology directory.
+Including the files in your Vagrantfile is accomplished by the lines
 ```
 require 'yaml'